Their diet is one of the things that makes ringneck snakes so popular.

 How To Keep A Ringneck Snake As A Pet

 If you want to keep a ringneck snake as a pet, you need to ensure that you give it the proper diet, as outlined above.
 It also needs a habitat that mimics its natural environment.
+And you should give it a great snake name.

 Here are some important tips to follow when setting up an enclosure for your ringneck.